NLnetLabs/rpki-doc/source/routinator/running.rst

       in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*, and the trust anchor from which the authorisation was derived in *ta*.
 This format is identical to that produced by the RIPE NCC Validator except for different naming of the trust anchor.
-The Routinator uses the name of the TAL file without the extension *.tal* whereas the RIPE NCC Validator has a dedicated name for each.
+Routinator uses the name of the TAL file without the extension *.tal* whereas the RIPE NCC Validator has a dedicated name for each.
 :openbgpd:
-      Choosing  this format causes the Routinator to produce a *roa-set* configuration item for the OpenBGPD configuration.
+      Choosing  this format causes Routinator to produce a *roa-set* configuration item for the OpenBGPD configuration.
 :rpsl:
       This format produces a list of RPSL objects with the authorisation in the